Cohomological Hall algebras for Higgs torsion sheaves, moduli of triples and sheaves on surfaces: Torsion-free sheaves on

-In general, one expects that the moduli of framed sheaves on $\bbP(T^*C)$ with non-trivial first Chern class can be recovered from the moduli of stable Higgs triples of \emph{positive} rank.
-Nevertheless, as stability condition for triples varies, Lemma~\ref{stabsurj} seems to suggest that the corresponding objects on $S$ don't have to lie in the usual heart of $\cal D(\ona{Coh}S)$.
+In general, one expects that the moduli of framed sheaves on $\bbP_C(\omega\oplus \Ocal)$ with non-trivial first Chern class can be recovered from the moduli of stable Higgs triples of \emph{positive} rank.
+Nevertheless, as stability condition for triples varies, Lemma~\ref{stabsurj} seems to suggest that the objects on $S$ which correspond to stable Higgs sheaves do not have to lie in the usual heart of $\cal D^b(\ona{Coh}S)$.
+These questions will be investigated in future work~\cite{Mi2}.